 Balance Structural Elements

-The Global Story Blueprint shows the balance between structure, character, plot, and theme.
+The Global Story Elements show the balance between structure, character, plot, and theme.
 In that same menu, the Global Story Beats blueprint outlines the structure elements.
-The Story Scene Blueprint shows how those elements influence scene structure.
+The Story Scene Beats show how those elements influence scene structure.

 Structural edits require answers to several questions.
 For example: